 Estimating the true extent of road accident fatalities

 By official statistics, India has the largest number of reported deaths from road accidents of any country.
-But these are likely significant underestimates
+But these are likely significant underestimates.

 Deaths from road traffic injuries are a critical indicator of road safety and an essential input for developing effective safety policies.
 Globally, data on road accident mortality comes from diverse sources, including police records, government statistics, death registration systems, and health records.